grailwilly/fresh_produce_fe/README.md

 ### [![Website Screenshot](screenshot.png)](https://fresh-produce-791ce.web.app/)

-To organize the agri ecosystem in the Philippines through technology and data.
-Improve the lives of agri players involved in the agri value chain or agri ecosystem, which includes farmers, wholesalers, resellers, retailers, aggregators, and supply chain players.
+<p>To organize the agri ecosystem in the Philippines through technology and data.
+Improve the lives of agri players involved in the agri value chain or agri ecosystem, which includes farmers, wholesalers, resellers, retailers, aggregators, and supply chain players.</p>

+<p>The presence of middlemen resulted in farmer exploitation, forcing them to sell their produce at lower rates.
+This meant that farmers were experiencing unfair practices, a high food wastage due to supply-demand mismatch and lower income.</p>

+<p>Also, due to lack of transparency and the absence of specialised equipment, there were issues such as delayed deliveries as well as undersupply of fresh produce to retail outlets.</p>

+<p>This made the founders pivot to a B2B model to solve “one of the toughest agricultural supply chain problems”, build a reliable, cost-efficient, and high-speed infrastructure, and enable retailers and merchants to purchase fresh produce directly from farmers daily.</p>

 ## Table of contents